the-road-to-react-with-firebase/react-redux-firebase-authentication/README.md

 ### Use your own Firebase Credentials

-* visit https://firebase.google.com/ and create a Firebase App
+* visit https://firebase.google.com and create a Firebase App
-* copy and paste your Credentials from your Firebase App into src/firebase/firebase.js
+* copy and paste your Credentials from your Firebase App into *src/components/Firebase/firebase.js* file or in .env file
-* activate Email/Password Sign-In Method in your Firebase App
+* activate Email/Password, Google, Facebook and Twitter Sign-In Methods for your Firebase App